Shooting-Supplies-Ltd/ss-gridsome/src/blog/umarex-glock.md

 # **Umarex Glock Co2 Pistols**

 Used worldwide by law enforcement and military, the Glock pistol is one of the best selling handguns ever produced.
-Umarex faithfully reproduced these guns for the airgun market and we have a range of these guns on offer.
+Umarex faithfully reproduced these guns for the airgun market and we have a range of these guns to offer.

 ---